KSAZ-TV: Subchannels

-The station's digital signal is multiplexed:
+KSAZ-TV broadcasts from South Mountain.
+Its signal is multiplexed:

 Virtual channel 10.2 is assigned to a KUTP simulcast of 10.1 for the convenience of UHF antenna viewers.
 Three subchannels on the multiplex are hosted for KASW, Phoenix's ATSC 3.0 (NextGen TV) station, which in turn broadcasts KSAZ in that format.

 Analog-to-digital conversion

-KSAZ-TV shut down its analog signal, over VHF channel 10, at 8:30 a.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+KSAZ-TV began broadcasting a digital signal, initially in standard definition only, on October 15, 2000.
+KSAZ-TV shut down its analog signal, over VHF channel 10, at 8:30 a.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 31 to VHF channel 10 for post-transition operations.

 Translators

 KSAZ-TV is broadcast on these translators in northern and northwestern Arizona: